26 February 2021

 - a non-cellular company may convert into a PCC;

-- a PCC may convert into a non-cellular company.
+- a PCC cell may convert into a non-cellular company.

-In a winding up, the cells of a PCC remain separate and the liquidator may apply a cell’s assets only to those creditors entitled to have recourse to them.
-The general rule that all of a company’s assets must be applied in satisfaction of the company’s debts and liabilities pari passu is modified in relation to PCCs.
+The general rule that on liquidation of all of a company’s assets must be applied in satisfaction of the company’s debts and liabilities pari passu is modified in relation to PCCs.
+The liquidator may apply a cell’s assets only to those creditors entitled to have recourse to them.

-An administration order may be granted by the Court in respect of a PCC or any one or more of its cells if the Court is satisfied that the PCC (or cell) does not satisfy or is likely to become unable to satisfy, the solvency test set out in the Law, and if the Court considers that the making of an administration order may achieve one or more of the following:
+An administration order may be made in respect of a PCC or any one or more of its cells if the Court is satisfied that the PCC (or cell) does not satisfy or is likely to become unable to satisfy, the solvency test set out in the Law, and if the Court considers that the making of an administration order may achieve one or more of the following:

 - the survival of the PCC or cell (as the case may be) and the whole or any part of its undertaking, as a going concern; or